Medium

 Step 3: Explore Tools & Resources

-To help agencies move from awareness to action, the state offers a variety of approved resources—so you can up your accessibility game to Legendary status.
+To help agencies move from awareness to action, the state offers a variety of approved resources to support agencies in improving digital accessibility.

 Use Clear, Simple Language